 My guess is that you’re not as excited over GDPR as myself, and you would rather walk without shoes in the rain than reading the actual law. ;) I get it.

 Fortunately, I’ve spent around a thousand hours studying and working with GDPR, with a particular focus on simplifying the law for small business owners.

 And my sources are exclusively the law text itself, the guidance from the EU Commission and the European Privacy Board (those who wrote the law), the information given from the data authorities in Norway, the UK, Germany and Denmark, and information and training from lawyers that are experts on privacy.

 Fortunately, I’m not a lawyer, so I can give you tailormade, practical advice.
 I (and privacy lawyers too) believe small business owners don’t have to, or should, spend extensive time, money and resources following the law to the letter.
 Then we might as well close down the business.

 Fortunately, I’m here to explain the GDPR to you in a way that makes it easy, not only to understand, but to implement.

 And, in short, you need to document all personal data you process, in a particular way, perform risk analysis and enter into legal agreements with all the companies that process personal data on your behalf, such as Dropbox, Google, Kajabi and so on, and also inform all the people you have personal data on, typically in a privacy notice on your website.
 You also need to have a privacy/GDPR training for your employees, that ideally includes data security guidelines.
 There are other requirements, but I’d start there.

 In the following articles we’ll dive deeper into each area, and I’ll guide you, step-by-step, on everything you should do, in the recommended order.

-GDPR explained so you actually understand it - tailored for online business owners!
-Submit the form to get notified as soon as we launch our mini course.
+GDPR explained so you actually understand it - tailored for professional online business owners!
+Submit the form to get notified as soon as we release our website checklist.